sudheersalana1/sudheersalana.github.io/README.md

-# Environmental Engineer and Scientist
+# Environmental Engineer and Researcher

 ### Education
 Ph.D. in Environmental Engineering and Science &nbsp; &nbsp;